Miniband Generation by Surface Acoustic Waves

-\emph{Model ---} The low-energy electronic structure of gapped graphene is described by the Hamiltonian $ h_{\bm{k}} = v(\tau \sigma_x k_x + \sigma_y k_y) + m \sigma_z$, where $\bm{k}$ denotes momentum measured from the center of the $K$ or $K'$ valleys, $v$ is the Fermi velocity, $\sigma_i$ are the three Pauli matrices acting on the sublattice degree of freedom, and $\tau = \pm 1$ labels the valley index.
-The mass term $m\sigma_z$ breaks sublattice symmetry and typically originates from a substrate such as hexagonal boron nitride~\cite{diracMass_Hunt_2013, diracMass_Woods_2014, diracMass_Jung_2015, diracMass_Liu_2022}.
-The massive Dirac Hamiltonian carries a valley-dependent Chern number of $\pm 1/2$ in each band, reflecting its nontrivial topology.

-The SAW in the piezoelectric substrate couples to the 2D system via two distinct mechanisms.
-The first is the piezoelectric effect itself, where the electric field generated by the SAW directly interacts with the 2D electrons.
+\emph{Model---} The SAW in the piezoelectric substrate couples to the 2D system via two distinct mechanisms.
+The first is the piezoelectric effect, where the electric field generated by the SAWs directly interacts with the 2D electrons.
 The second is the deformation potential, arising from strain transferred from the vibrating substrate to the 2D layer.
-The latter effect is material-dependent; for instance, in graphene, time-dependent deformations generate space and time dependent pseudo-vector potentials that can significantly modify the band structure \cite{topologicalFlatbandsPerdiocStrain_KaiSun_2023, periodicStrain_Gao_Khalf_2023, flatBandsStrainedGraphene_Sandler_2023, moireByStrain_Escudero_2023}.
-In the following, we focus exclusively on the piezoelectric effect.
-The deformation potential can be selectively suppressed by mechanically decoupling the 2D layer from the substrate, either by suspending it or by inserting a stiff spacer that blocks strain transmission (see Fig.~\ref{fig: ASL}a).
-Importantly, the piezoelectric field remains effective, as its evanescent decay into the spacer is negligible provided the spacer thickness is much smaller than the SAW wavelength and given that its dielectric constant is sufficiently small.